Louis-Mozart/UPB_UBI/README.md

 ## Goal

-To evaluate the robustness and flexibility of DeCaL as a backend reasoner when plugged into any concept learning system — here using a learning pipeline applied to the Family dataset.
+To evaluate the robustness and flexibility of DeCaL as a backend reasoner when plugged into any concept learning system, here we use a learning pipeline applied to the Family dataset.

 | Argument                | Description                                                     |